FABRK/FAB/README.md

-    To get testnet ETH totest on Rinkeby, please use faucet.rinkeby.io and request funds by following their instructions run truffle migrate --network=rinkeby to deploy the contract onto the test network run truffle migrate --network=mainnet when you are ready to deploy onto the main network
+    To get testnet ETH totest on Rinkeby, please use faucet.rinkeby.io and request funds by following their instructions run truffle migrate --network=rinkeby to deploy the contract onto the test network run truffle migrate --network=mainnet when you are ready to deploy onto the main network write down the Token contract address, Timelock contract address, Migration contract address and the address of the deployer.